-Enrollment opens at least two months prior to each term.
-Classes fill quickly, therefore, students are encouraged to enroll as early as possible for the best class selection.
+Enrollment opens at least two months before each term.
+Classes fill quickly; therefore, students are encouraged to enroll early to select the best class.
 Students may enroll up to the Final Add Day (FAD), which typically falls on the Thursday before the first day of classes each semester.
+Any exceptions after FAD must be granted by an administrator and instructor of the courses in which the student is seeking to enroll.